ROUTE MANAGEMENT SERVICES

 As student population increases or decreases, routes should be evaluated to make sure routes are running efficiently and are cost effective.
 Stops and runs can be evaluated by ridership to see if they can be combined to reduce cost.
 Some examples are listed below:

 Changing bell times can impact routing and costs—for the better.
-We analyze how moving start times or going to a two- or three-bell schedule would impact your bottom line.
+We analyze how moving start times or going to a two- or three-bell schedule would affect your bottom line.